 - HIST-305 Global Perspective on International History

-- Thematic concentration: five courses chosen in consultation with the IHIS dean centering on a student's thematic or regional area of study (one or two of these courses must be from outside the HIST department)
+- Thematic concentration: five courses chosen in consultation with the IHIS dean centering on a student’s thematic or regional area of study (at least one and up to two of courses must come from outside the HIST department)

 - Electives: two HIST courses

-- In addition to HIST-305, at least two of these HIST courses must be numbered 300 or above
+- In addition to HIST-305, at least two of the HIST courses must be numbered 300 or above

 Writing in the Major